 The first step to saving on electricity is knowledge of what’s going on around you.

-I got this tiny energy monitor and measured everything in my house that had a plug to find out how much each appliance costs to power.
+I got this electrical outlet monitor and measured everything in my house that had a plug to find out how much each appliance costs to power.
 Everyone on the planet should do this basic exercise, as a right of responsibility.

 Test.
 Throw the numbers in a spreadsheet.
 And learn.
 It makes for an enlightening, fun, and easy 1 hour project.

 I thought I was smart about electric use before I measured everything, but immediately found ways to cut my electric use, and the result was a 22% lower electric bill.